MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Planner/Update-MgUserPlanner.md

 # Update-MgUserPlanner

 ## SYNOPSIS
-Selective Planner services available to the user.
+Entry-point to the Planner resource that might exist for a user.
 Read-only.
-Nullable.

 ## SYNTAX

-### UpdateExpanded (Default)
+### UpdateExpanded1 (Default)
 ```
 Update-MgUserPlanner -UserId <String> [-AdditionalProperties <Hashtable>]
  [-All <IMicrosoftGraphPlannerDelta[]>] [-FavoritePlanReferences <Hashtable>]